neondatabase/delete-branch-action/README.md

 name: Neon Github Actions Delete Branch

 on:
-  # Modify the following line to trigger the workflow on a different event such as push or pull_request as per your requirement.
-We have used workflow_dispatch for manual triggering in this example.
+  # You can modify the following line to trigger the workflow on a different event, such as `push` or `pull_request`, as per your requirements.
+We have used `workflow_dispatch` for triggering the action in this example.
   workflow_dispatch:

 jobs: